Freddie Freeman Player Props: Dodgers vs. Cubs

-Freddie Freeman -- hitting .385 with four doubles, a home run, seven walks and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Justin Steele on the mound, on April 14 at 10:10 PM ET.
+On Saturday, Freddie Freeman (.325 batting average in his past 10 games, with four doubles, a home run, six walks and three RBI) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 9:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Cubs.

 Freddie Freeman Game Info & Props vs. the Cubs